Noel Swaranjit Sen

 Noel Swaranjit Sen (born 24 December 1946) is a retired Indian Police Service Policeman of 1968 batch.
 He was Director-General and Inspector-General of Police (DGP) in the state of Andhra Pradesh, India.
 After a stint with the Indian Army (Short Service Commission) in the 1960s, he became an Officer of the Indian Police Service.
 He was also a Commandant of the 1st Battalion of Border Security Force.
+When serving as the Director General of Police (DGP) of Andhra Pradesh, Sen became well known for his creative response to a reporter's question about how Naxal combing operations were conducted.
+In a memorable moment, he took a comb from his pocket and combed his hair to demonstrate the process when asked about combing.

 Personal life

-Swaranjit Sen was born on Christmas eve in the year 1946 and hails from West Bengal and pursued scholastic and collegiate studies at notable academic institutions in India.
-He was at The Doon School, Dehradun from where he passed out in 1965.
+Swaranjit Sen was born on Christmas Eve in 1946 and hails from West Bengal and pursued scholastic and collegiate studies at notable academic institutions in India.
+He was at The Doon School, Dehradun from where he graduated in 1965.
 This was the time when John A. K. Martyn was the Head Master of the School.
 For collegiate studies, he moved to St. Stephen's College, Delhi when Satish Chandra Circar was the Principal.
 Sen pursued graduate studies leading to B. A.